Healthy Watersheds, Healthy People, Wildlife

-The link between protecting natural areas and preventing pandemics received only modest attention as Canadians struggled with the impacts of coronavirus (COVID-19) over the past 18 months.
+The link between protecting natural areas and preventing pandemics received only modest attention as Canadians struggled with the impacts of coronavirus (COVID-19).
 This linkage is really at the heart of the issue, however, with 72 per cent of new viral disease outbreaks originating in wildlife.

 Why is this happening?
 By pushing into intact wild areas around the world for resource extraction (logging, mining), to build roads, and to expand urban areas, we have expanded the interface between wildlife and people, raising the odds of exposure to new viruses (which are more than plentiful).
 As author David Quammen wrote, in The New York Times, “We disrupt ecosystems, and we shake viruses loose from their natural hosts.
 When that happens, they need a new host.
 Often, we are it.”

 Could it happen here?
 It is happening here: the spread of Lyme disease is a perfect example of what happens when humans disrupt ecosystems, in this case by fragmenting intact forest areas and thereby allowing Lyme hosts like white-footed mice to thrive, along with black-legged ticks that spread diseases via human contact.